PSA vs. BGS: Complete Guide for TCG Collectors & Investors

 Quick Facts: PSA vs. BGS

-| Feature | PSA (Professional Sports Authenticator) | BGS (Beckett Grading Services) | | :--- | :--- | :--- | | Best For | Vintage Cards, Resale Value | Modern Cards, Detailed Feedback | | Top Grade | GEM-MT 10 | Black Label 10 | | Subgrades | No | Yes (Centering, Corners, Edges, Surface) | | Slab | Simple, lightweight, red label | Thick, durable, gold/black label | | Reputation | The industry standard, highest market share | The innovator, preferred by modern collectors |
+| Feature | PSA (Professional Sports Authenticator) | BGS (Beckett Grading Services) | | :--- | :--- | :--- | | Best For | Vintage Cards, Resale Value | Modern Cards, Detailed Feedback | | Top Grade | GEM-MT 10 | Black Label 10 | | Subgrades | No | Yes (Centering, Corners, Edges, Surface) | | Slab | Simple, lightweight, red label | Thick, durable, gold/black label | | Reputation | The industry standard, highest market share | Popular with modern collectors |

 Why Does Professional Grading Matter?